List of Marvel Comics characters: U: Ultragirl

 Ultragirl (Suzanna Sherman, or Tsu-Zana) is an American comic book superhero created by Barbara Kesel and Leonard Kirk, who first appeared in Ultragirl #1 (November 1996).
 As one critic described, "She was a clever … modern riff on Supergirl, basically 'What would Supergirl be like if she debuted in the mid-1990s in the Marvel Universe?'"

 Suzy Sherman is an aspiring model who, over the course of a few days, grows several inches, develops the physique of a bodybuilder, and acquires superpowers.
 She discovers that she is a mutant Kree warrior, born Tsu-Zana.
-She helps the superhero team New Warriors defeat the villain Effex.
 Her powers include flight, super-strength, multi-spectral vision, and a healing factor.

 Ultragirl is a member of Captain America's Secret Avengers during the superhero civil war.
 She later joins the superhero training program the Initiative and enters a romantic relationship with Justice.
-She and Thor Girl become the Initiative heroes assigned to protect Georgia, with Carol Danvers/Ms. Marvel having been so impressed by Ultragirl's development that Danvers bequeaths Ultragirl her former Ms. Marvel costume.
+She and Thor Girl become the Initiative heroes assigned to protect Georgia, with Carol Danvers/Ms. Marvel having been so impressed by Ultragirl's development that she bequeaths Ultragirl her former Ms. Marvel costume.

-During the Secret Invasion, the Skrull Dum Dum Dugan activates all the sleeper agents in the Initiative, causing Ultragirl and Thor Girl to fight each other out of suspicion.
-When the Skrull Kill Krew arrives on the scene, 3-D Man confirms Thor Girl is a Skrull, and he and Gravity kill her with her own hammer.
-She later is forced to give up the Ms. Marvel costume after an attorney informs her that its intellectual property rights are owned by the Avengers, at this time temporarily under the control of the villainous Norman Osborn.
-After saving Justice from the deranged Thor clone Ragnarok, Ultragirl leaves the Initiative to join Justice's revamped New Warriors team.
+Ultragirl is forced to give up the Ms. Marvel costume after an attorney informs her that its intellectual property rights are owned by the Avengers.
+After saving Justice from Ragnarok, Ultragirl leaves the Initiative to join Justice's revamped New Warriors team.

-Following two brief appearances, Ultragirl took part in the Fear Itself storyline when she teamed with the genuine Thor Girl and confronted Prodigy.
-She later helped the Young Avengers battle the parasitic Mother.